fbpx

 Take a look at our Rotator Cuff Injury Masterclass if you are a visual learner and want to figure out how you may be able to treat your shoulder at home.

-Get in contact with us through email: [email protected] or Book an appointment HERE
+Get in contact with us through email: [email protected] and Book an appointment

 Here at EmbdyHealth we give you “Exceptional Physiotherapy, Unmatched Affordability, All from Your Home”.